source: Jason Hickel in Less is More

 the heart of the world

-kaggaba nation today
+the kaggaba nation today

-For nearly thirteen years, The Fountain has collaborated with three of the four Original Nations of Colombia, providing a platform for the Kaggaba to share their vital teachings.
-These teachings aim to enlighten and guide the global awakening.
+For over a decade, “The Fountain” has collaborated with three of the four Original Nations of Colombia, providing a platform for the Kaggaba to share their teachings and guide global awareness.

-Mamos: The Spiritual Guardians
+Mamos: Spiritual Guardians

-Sagas: The Spiritual Matriarchs
+Sagas: Spiritual Matriarchs

 The Sagas, esteemed female spiritual leaders, are the matriarchal counterparts to the Mamos.
+Recognized early for their spiritual potential, they undergo rigorous training and seclusion within sacred spaces.

 would you like to see the films?